top of page

 None of these ideas are specifically stated in the story.
 Nowhere are the words “Heroism” or “Loneliness.”
 Messages appear incrementally and organically for the reader to discover on his or her own.

-The plot itself presents themes, such as an old man trying to prevail on the ocean for many days (perseverance) while he draws inspiration from a famous baseball player (heroism).
-The old man himself is a mentor to a young boy who assists him in other parts of the story (more heroism).
+The plot presents themes, such as an old man trying to prevail on the ocean for many days (perseverance) while drawing inspiration from a famous baseball player (heroism).
+The old man mentors a young boy who assists him in other parts of the story (more heroism).

 The old man’s spoken words strengthen the story's themes: